vietnguyengit/update_zarr_region/README.md

 #### Why EFS here?

-We need to use `zarr.sync.ProcessSynchronizer(path)` to ensure write consistency and avoid data corruptions.
+We need to use `zarr.sync.ProcessSynchronizer(path)` to HOPEFULLY ensure write consistency and avoid data corruptions.

 * Zarr Docs: